evmin/camel-kubernetes-demo/reference/01_how.md

 The metrics collected this way are classified as Custom Metrics and are available through Stackdriver Monitoring Dashboard.

-Please note how the attributes and the meta name allow granular selection:
+Please note how the attributes and the meta name permit the granular selection:

 <img src="./images/monitoring_custom_metric.jpg"/>

- Thers is also a possibility to prefix the custom metrics.
+ Thers is also a possibility to prefix the custom metric names.
 In that case it is "foo" and it has been defined explicitly in the metrics.xml configuration file:

 ```xml
 <namePrefix>foo.</namePrefix>